 Your child will be more likely to get infections without a spleen:

 - Risk of infection is highest in the first 2 years after surgery, or until your child is 5 or 6 years old.

 - Always tell your child's provider if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.

-Ask your child's doctor if your child should have (or already had) these vaccines:
+Ask your child's provider if your child should have (or already had) these vaccines:

 Your child may need to take antibiotics every day for a while.
-Tell your child's doctor if the medicine is causing your child any problems.
-Do not stop giving antibiotics before checking with your child's doctor.
+Tell your child's provider if the medicine is causing your child any problems.
+Do not stop giving antibiotics before checking with your child's provider.